 Fernando González is an independent writer and editor.
-He contributes to the digital arts magazine Artburst Miami and the music blog Jazz With An Accent ®.
-His work also appears in the Miami Herald, Miami New Times, and JAZZIZ Magazine.
+He contributes to several publications including JAZZIZ Magazine, the digital arts magazine Artburst Miami and the music blog Jazz With An Accent.

-A musician by training, González is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY©) and a charter member of The Latin Academy of Recording Arts & Sciences.
-He has contributed to the digital and print publications of the Latin Academy since its inception, in 2000.
-He was the Associate Editor for the Latin GRAMMY® Telecast Print & Special Projects (2011-2019).
-Since 2011, he has also contributed as writer and editor to University of Miami’s Frost School of Music‘s publications such as Score magazine, and the Festival Miami, and Frost Music Live! program books.
-In 2019, he joined the editorial team of the Miami Book Fair as a writer and editor.
+A charter member of The Latin Academy of Recording Arts & Sciences, he has contributed to the Academy’s digital and print publications since its inception, in 2000.
+From 2011 to 2019, he was also the Associate Editor for the Latin GRAMMY® Telecast Print & Special Projects.
+A musician by training, González is also a voting member of the National Academy of Recording Arts and Sciences (GRAMMY©) Since 2011, he has collaborated with the University of Miami’s Frost School of Music‘s publications such as Score magazine, and the Festival Miami, and Frost Music Live! program books.
+In 2019, he also joined the editorial team of the Miami Book Fair.

-He translated and annotated Astor Piazzolla, A Memoir (Amadeus Press) and curated, annotated, and produced the CD Universe of Rhythms: The GRAMMY Guide to Latin Music, for the inaugural Latin GRAMMY Awards in 2000.
-Previously, he wrote the children’s book Gloria Estefan Cuban-American Singing Star for Millbrook Press’s Hispanic Heritage Series.
+González hosted and produced Jazz With an Accent ®, a ten one-hour program series on global jazz for 88.9 FM WDNA in Miami (2010), and was the Curator of Jazz Programs for the Arsht Center, then Carnival Center, Miami (2005-2007).
+He also translated and annotated Astor Piazzolla, A Memoir (Amadeus Press, 2001) and curated, annotated, and produced the CD Universe of Rhythms: The GRAMMY Guide to Latin Music, for the inaugural Latin GRAMMY Awards in 2000.
+He also wrote the children’s book Gloria Estefan Cuban-American Singing Star (1993) for Millbrook Press’s Hispanic Heritage Series.

-In 2012, González was nominated for a GRAMMY for his liner notes for Pablo Aslan’s Piazzolla in Brooklyn.
-Previously, he won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston); and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a special on Latin music hosted by Rubén Blades (WGBH, Boston)
+In 2012, González was nominated to a GRAMMY for his liner notes for Pablo Aslan’s Piazzolla in Brooklyn.
+Previously, he won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a special on Latin music hosted by Rubén Blades (WGBH, Boston, 1992)

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
-He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring, and later, the New England Conservatory, where he studied composition with George Russell and electronic music with Robert Ceely.
-He also studied with guitarist and composer Ralph Towner at Naropa Institute, CO.
+He moved to the United States to attend Berklee College of Music, where he majored in Composition/Film Scoring.
+He also studied composition with George Russell and electronic music with Robert Ceely at the New England Conservatory and independently with guitarist and composer Ralph Towner.